yrevocnu/psychedelic-glass-bead-game/README.md

 ## MongoDB

 1. There are scripts for reseeding the database.
 Be careful not to do this with the production DB! (even if you have the .env for it)

+## Cards

+The card data is is `assets/decks`.

+`cards.csv` has all the card data with its spellings.

+The directories contain the images of the cards.
+(Referenced by `cards.csv`)